 The new brand also celebrates our beginnings.
 In fact, one of the elements that contributes to our unique identity is a strong family heritage.
 Today, relations of Jeff Whittam, Tim Cocker, Alex Wall and James Kemp have full-time roles in the practice.

 Operating from our headquarters in the Sheffield City Region with studios in London and Leeds, we currently employ over 140 talented and committed individuals who define our strengths.
-They’re managed by Alex Wall, Ashley Turner, Dave Savage and Nick Riley at board level, with other shareholding directors in leadership roles here.
+They’re managed by Alex Wall, Ashley Turner, Dave Savage, Nick Riley and Andrew Dabbs at board level, with other shareholding directors in leadership roles here.